Some thoughts about self-publishing.

 September 2012.
 My life changed.
 I self-published Fearkiller (Volume 1).
 Go me.

 That launch day was the most vulnerable day of my life.
 I don’t have kids, so I have not experienced moments like that.
 But this endeavor…after a few years of working on the draft, off and on, then hiring an editor and realizing that I liked this story enough to invest more of my own money in it — releasing that first book was terrifying as anything.
-But, at the same time, my mind was energized in ways it had never been energized before.
+At the same time, my mind was energized in ways it had never been energized before.
 I had a story.
 Woo to the hoo.

 Kirkus gave the characters Job Creator, Doc, Egan®, Egan, Fear, UncertainTina, Doctor Igno—all the rest—some love.